THEBEST7192/spotify-tierlist/README.md

 - Node.js (v14 or higher)
 - npm (comes with Node.js)
-- Spotify account
+- Spotify API account (for song metadata, acquisition of playlitsts and search)
-- Last.fm account (for recommendations)
+- Last.fm API account (for recommendations)

 ### Installation